carlst99/UVOCBot/README.md

     Update-Database
     ```

-6. If you're building with Visual Studio and will be working on a feature that interacts with the RESTful API, I recommend utilising the *Multiple Startup* feature so that you can easily debug both projects
+6. If you're building with Visual Studio I recommend utilising the *Multiple Startup* feature so that you can easily debug both projects

 ### Project Structure